ilkkasaa/graphicsfuzz/gfauto/README.md

 ## Terminal

 To reiterate, the `Terminal` tab in PyCharm is useful and will use the project's Python virtual environment.
-In any other terminal, you can execute the `./dev_shell.sh`, but this is fairly slow as it checks and reinstalls all dependencies.
+In any other terminal, you can execute the `./dev_shell.sh` script, but this is fairly slow as it checks and reinstalls all dependencies; a quicker alternative is: `source .venv/activate`.